privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 The above expansions are beyond what the original trie defined in [zkTrie spec] can have, where the expansion of the trie will only be up to leafnodes that are classified into `AccountTrie` or `StorageTrie`, i.e.  trie-type segments.
 The leaf-type segments (non-trie segments) are witnesses generated <i>inside</i> the circuit (parsed from `SMTTrace`), and the trie-like structure shown above are just imaginary/virtual which only lives in the circuit.
 So such common constraints as key is 0 and depth is 0 for non-trie segments must be enforced in the circuit constraint system.

-The depth of such expansion at witness generation depends on MPTProofType, which points to a specific data field at which level the expansion needs done.
+The depth of such expansion at witness generation depends on MPTProofType, which points to a specific data field at which level the expansion needs to be done.

 The `PathType` used inside the circuit is also corresponding to this expanded trie including leaf-type segments (non-trie segments).
 For example, in the case of insert to fill operation, `PathType` changes from `Common` to `ExtensionNew` at the empty node that is filled by a new leaf, and the path continues to the specific account/storage field.
-So constraints for `PathType::ExtensionNew(Old)` must discuss separately for trie and non-trie segment cases.
+So constraints for `PathType::ExtensionNew(Old)` must be discussed separately for trie and non-trie segment cases.

 ## Constraints